16c7x/jenkins/README.md

   1. The **Vagrantfile** is in the root of the Jenkins project directory structure.
   1. The project directory is mapped into the vagrant machine using this line ```config.vm.synced_folder ".", "/etc/puppetlabs/code/environments/production/modules/jenkins"``` in the **Vagrantfile**.
   2. The port jenkins is on is exposed using this line ```config.vm.network "forwarded_port", guest: 8000, host: 8000``` in the **Vagrantfile**.
-  3. If you want to switch Jenkins to operate on a different port then you can do so by changing the port number in **/etc/puppetlabs/code/environments/production/modules/jenkins/examples/init.pp**.
+  3. If you want to switch Jenkins to operate on a different port then you can do so by changing the port number in **/etc/puppetlabs/code/environments/production/modules/jenkins/examples/init.pp**, you will also need to update the **Vagrantfile**.

 ## Describe the most difficult hurdle you had to overcome in implementing your solution.
-The most diffuicult hurdle was managing firewalld.
+The most difficult hurdle was managing firewalld.
 A simple solution would have been to add the following to the Puppet module.
 ```
   service { 'firewalld' :